Speed Bumpers Ahead:

 Get out.
 Look up to see the beauty that’s all around us.
 Some of the best things in life are free.

 Find yourself in nature.
 The five elements, earth, fire, water, air and space, don’t seem to tell each other that in their own power, they stand alone, and are not really dependent on one another.
 They simply exist with unconditional trust, freedom and generosity in this shared space.
-They teach us to reserve our judgments, perceptions, and just be accepting and content.
-They remind us to we’re blessed to someday disintegrate and become one with them.
+We can learn to reserve our judgments, perceptions, and just be accepting and content.
+And that we’re blessed to someday disintegrate and become one with them.